Like any young boy growing up in the countryside of America, I was always fascinated with knives. I grew up hunting, fishing, and being in the woods.

 I do like that the tang extends beyond the end of the handle.
 This is a desirable characteristic for those who might consider throwing their knives or using it to hammer in tent stakes.

 Note, however, that I do NOT recommend throwing this knife.
 Use a cheaper and more disposable knife to throw!
-Another candidate for the best camping survival knife, but also comes at a higher price.
+A good candidate for the best backpacking knife, but also comes at a higher price.

 Spyderco is yet another name in the realm of high quality affordable knives.
 This pocket folder comes with a pocket clip, low profile, and fine-edge blade lacking serrations.